protieusz/Pimple-Smile/README.md

 ![Screenshot 2024-03-09 at 3 33 50 PM](https://github.com/protieusz/Pimple-Smile/assets/118025702/2dee9340-fa4d-4018-b151-4b2f5587a19e)
 ![Screenshot 2024-03-09 at 3 33 20 PM](https://github.com/protieusz/Pimple-Smile/assets/118025702/7fda015a-af18-4bd7-8b2d-1938f5de22a2)
 ![Screenshot 2024-03-09 at 12 39 29 PM](https://github.com/protieusz/Pimple-Smile/assets/118025702/b680e26d-2eb3-4643-a993-6444bf9e4788)

+Share — copy and redistribute the material in any medium or format

+Adapt — remix, transform, and build upon the material

+The licensor cannot revoke these freedoms as long as you follow the license terms.
+Under the following terms:

+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+NonCommercial — You may not use the material for commercial purposes.

+ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+Pimple Smile by ProtieusKeebs is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)